 Stroll around this large space to get a feel for the awesomeness of the art and take time to read the explanatory plaques.

-Here are some of the many totem poles carved from cedar by west coast First Nations people.
+Here are some of the many totem poles that west coast First Nations people carved from cedar.
 Tilt your head back and marvel at the intricacy and beauty of the poles soaring to the rafters in this incredible space.

 Sea-Lion House